angikama/angikama/README.md

 ### Hi, I'm Angela!
-- :microscope: I have a background in Biomedical Science
 - 📫 How to reach me: angela.akamara@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I am from London, UK

 <!--
 **angikama/angikama** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.